AchalGher/Predictive-Maintenance-Using-Machine-Learning/README.md

 ### Overview

-This project predicts equipment failures using sensor data, allowing for proactive maintenance scheduling.
-It leverages machine learning models trained on the NASA CMAPSS dataset to classify whether a machine is at risk of failure.
+This project forecasts equipment failures based on sensor data to enable proactive scheduling of maintenance.
+It uses machine learning models trained on the NASA CMAPSS dataset to predict whether a machine is likely to fail.

 Features

-✅ Data Preprocessing – Cleans and prepares sensor data for modeling.
+✅ Data Preprocessing – Prepares and cleans sensor data to model.

-✅ Feature Engineering – Extracts meaningful features to improve predictions.
+✅ Feature Engineering – Uncovering significant features for better predictions.

-✅ Machine Learning Models – Uses Random Forest, XGBoost, and Logistic Regression.
+✅ Machine Learning Models – Employs Random Forest, XGBoost, and Logistic Regression.

-✅ Model Evaluation – Assesses performance using accuracy, precision, recall, and F1-score.
+✅ Model Evaluation – Evaluates model performance based on accuracy, precision, recall, and F1-score.

-✅ API Deployment – Deploys the trained model as a FastAPI web service.
+✅ API Deployment – Publishes the trained model as a FastAPI web service.

 Dataset
-The dataset used is from NASA's Turbofan Engine Degradation Simulation (CMAPSS) dataset.
-It contains multiple sensor readings that indicate engine health over time.
+The data used is from NASA's Turbofan Engine Degradation Simulation (CMAPSS) dataset.
+It has several sensor measurements that reflect engine health over time.

 Installation